piedoom/doomy.org/content/2022-01-13-asset-folders-in-bevy-web/index.md

 title = "Loading folders in Bevy 0.6 web (sort of)" author = "doomy" date = 2022-01-13
-summary = "Loading folders isn't currently supported on wasm32 targets for bevy, but it can still kind of be done." draft = true
+description = "Loading folders isn't currently supported on wasm32 targets for bevy, but it can still kind of be done." draft = true

 [taxonomies]